Philadelphia Public Art @philart.net

 Died in the line of duty protecting the citizens of Philadelphia on March 2, 1899

-* On the sidewalk in front of St. John the Evangelist Catholic Church.
+* Sidewalk.
+In front of St. John the Evangelist Catholic Church.
 East side of 13th between Chestnut and Market.

 * See also: